Chapter 6:

 “Why?” he asked, calm as a summer breeze.
 “That was the only way to catch the boat.
 No harm done, right?”

-Rei let out a long, dramatic sigh, shoulders sagging in exaggerated exasperation.
+Rei let out a long sigh, his shoulders dropping hard,

 “Ugh… I swear, you’re impossible,” he muttered, but his grin betrayed him.

-The noise of the port faded behind them, replaced by the low hum of the ship.
+The noise of the port faded behind them, replaced by the low hum of the ship, and the faint smell of smoke and salt in the air.

-Several guards immediately formed a tight circle around him and the fire exorcist.
-Hands hovered near their weapons, eyes sharp and wary.
+Several guards quickly formed a tight circle around him and the fire exorcist, hands hovering near their weapons, eyes sharp and wary.

 Did we just walk into the wrong place?

-He stepped forward and showed the silver badge.
+Enshin stayed calm.
+He stepped forward and showed his silver badge.

 The guards straightened, but their hands stayed close to their weapons.
 Eyes narrowed.
 Doubt lingered.

-A tall man stepped into view.
-His uniform was spotless.
-Posture sharp.
-The air itself seemed to tighten around him.
+A tall man appeared, uniform spotless, posture sharp.
+The air seemed to tighten around him.

 He raised a hand.